Filialleiden » Filial affliction brewing at 0650 hours

 Grimacing inwardly, Werner laid back down on the bed and used his hand to block the rays from the v-lights glowing along the side of the walls.
 He shut his eyes, counting the seconds ticking by as his pocket watch thumped above his chest.

-This was pathetic and embarrassing: ‘resting,’ while incidences were happening on the surface without his knowledge.
+This was pathetic and embarrassing: ‘resting,’ while things were developing on the surface without his knowledge.
 But there was no point in dwelling.
 Focus and forward: out of this place.

 Despite not exerting himself, Werner suddenly became aware of a fatigue hanging over his body.
 This was different from the drowsiness he’d gotten as a side-effect from the medicine.
 This sluggishness hung heavy in his limbs and hazed over his thoughts.